limingv5/flex-hosts/README.md

 ### [dir]

-The DIR where puts the config file
+The DIR where puts the hostsMap file